canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-microk8s-on-mac-os/install-microk8s-on-mac-os.md

 ### In this tutorial you’ll learn how to...

-- Setting up Multipass on you Mac OS
+- Setting up Multipass on MacOS
 - Setting up MicroK8s on your Multipass VM
 - Enabling MicroK8s add-ons in Multipass